-Companies like Tesla, Disney, and Square were stocks that could succeed in the virtual world.
-So after the initial Covid crash, they recovered extremely fast and soared to new heights.
+Companies like Tesla, Disney and Square were stocks that could succeed in the virtual world.
+So after the initial COVID-19 crash, they recovered extremely fast and launched to record highs.

-Square went up over 300% since the pandemic started...
-Disney more than doubled... and Tesla produced a whopping 1500%!
+Square went up more than 300% since the pandemic started...
+Disney more than doubled... and Tesla produced a whopping 1,500%!

 But the $2 stock I’m talking about today operates mostly in the physical world.

-It’s business did not recover right away.
+Its business did not recover right away.
 And so it’s remained cheap... dirt cheap.

 Until now.